Physiotherapists may use hydrotherapy as part of your treatment programme; this leaflet tells you about hydrotherapy.

 To use the pool you will need to wear appropriate swim wear and bring a change of clothes for afterwards.
 You may also want to bring showering products.
 If you have long hair it will need to be tied back or you may wish to wear a swimming cap.
 There are accessible changing facilities next to the pool.
 If you require assistance to get changed, please discuss this with your physiotherapist so that an appropriate plan can be made.
 It is advised that you are already wearing your swimwear on arrival to your session with clothes that can be easily removed, i.e. dressing gown.

-Please note: If you have experienced vomiting or diarrhoea within 2 weeks of your hydrotherapy appointment, you will be unable to enter the pool due to infection control risks.
+Please note: If you have experienced vomiting or diarrhoea within two weeks of your hydrotherapy appointment, you will be unable to enter the pool due to infection control risks.

 My physiotherapist has not suggested hydrotherapy to me, why would this be?